JStubbsUVU/Data_Course_STUBBS/README.md

-this is an edit for assignment 1 this is an edit for class data analysis zahn repeating this step to practive
+this is an edit for assignment 1 this is an edit for class data analysis zahn repeating this step to practive this is still practive to add text to the git hub website